guyfridge/Infra-Optimization/README.md

 `kubectl expose deployment hello-server --type LoadBalancer --port 80 --target-port 8080`
 4. Verify the successful creation of the service `kubectl get service hello-server`
-5. Obtain external IP of the 'hello-server' service from the above command and use with the exposed port to view the web application from the browswer
+5. Obtain the external IP of the 'hello-server' service from the above command and use the exposed port to view the web application from the browser
 `https://<external-IP>:port#`

 ## Install Backup for GKE and plan a set of backups